newrouge/HTB-machine/GoodGmes.md

 Let's try to escape this docker.

 There is a home directory for user**augustus**.
 But /etc/passwd has no such user and you can't change user as augustus.
 Looks like it's mounted from the host machine.
-You can also run **moount** command to see that indeed it's mounted from host machine and read write permission.
+You can also run **mount** command to see that indeed it's mounted from host machine and read write permission.

 ![Screenshot from 2022-02-24 15-51-31](https://user-images.githubusercontent.com/79413473/155505755-5b86d046-1210-4cb0-92e6-84f7f0db501c.png)